umarhassan-mitodl/12.864-spring-2005/content/pages/syllabus.md

 Theme 1 is covered by:

-Wunsch, Carl.  {{% resource_link "e98cb165-2680-492e-a926-11b65fa0f6a8" "_Discrete Inverse and State Estimation Problems: With Geophysical Fluid Applications_" %}}.
+Wunsch, Carl.  [_Discrete Inverse and State Estimation Problems: With Geophysical Fluid Applications_](http://www.cambridge.org/catalogue/catalogue.asp?isbn=0521854245).
 Cambridge, UK: Cambridge University Press, 2006.
 ISBN: 9780521854245.
 This material will be distributed as the working draft of a book.
 No knowledge of fluids is required.

 An earlier edition of the book, with physical oceanographic applications, is:
 Wunsch, Carl. _The Ocean Circulation Inverse Problem_.
 Cambridge, UK: Cambridge University Press, 1996.
 ISBN: 9780521480901.
 But there is no need to have it.